Cam06002/jeffing_server/README.md

 # jeffing_server

-Local Host server built with Node.js and Express
+Local Host server built with Node.js and Express, connects to MongoDB database.